arianesasso/WiDS2020/README.md

 # WiDS2020
-This repository contains the work from AcES2Predict team submitted to the [WiDS Datathon 2020](https://www.kaggle.com/c/widsdatathon2020).
+This repository contains the work og the team AcES2Predict submitted to the [WiDS Datathon 2020](https://www.kaggle.com/c/widsdatathon2020).
 We used LightGBM and Catboost for this challenge.

 Our best submission had an AUC score on the test data of: `0.911`.